New York City COVID-19 Numbers Are Suddenly Rising After Months of Stability

-After several months of steadily low case numbers, New York City has seen a significant spike in coronavirus cases over the past few days, and both Mayor de Blasio and Governor Cuomo are sounding the alarm — just as the city’s public schools open their doors to hundreds of thousands of students.
+After several months of steadily low case numbers, New York City has seen a significant spike in coronavirus cases over the past few days, and both Mayor Bill de Blasio and Governor Andrew Cuomo are sounding the alarm — just as the city’s public schools open their doors to hundreds of thousands of students.

 For the first time since June 3, the city’s positive-testing rate — seen as one of the most reliable indicators of the virus’s prevalence in a community — was over 3 percent on Tuesday, after a 1.93 percent rate on Monday.
 These would be considered low numbers in many areas of the country, but the change constitutes a setback for the city, which has kept rates closer to one percent for many weeks since its disastrous spring and has become something of a model for the rest of the country.